alexfernandez/alexfernandez.github.io/2016/get-ahead-of-the-curve.md

 * quality can be measured,
 * and it follows a Gaussian distribution.

-Let us put aside the first condition for a moment.
+Let us put aside the first item for a moment.
 The second condition is not just a fine point: many important variables follow highly skewed distributions.

 Let me give you just one example.
-Household income is one of these highly skewed quantities.
+Household income is one of these highly skewed quantities that do not follow a Gaussian curve.

 ![Income distribution in the UK (2014/15).
 Source: [Households Below Average Income](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/532416/households-below-average-income-1994-1995-2014-2015.pdf).](pics/income-median.png "Distribution is highly skewed to the left.")